In the summer of 1966 a group of 65 idealistic Peace Corps volunteers headed for Africa and landed in the dusty, heat-scorched desert of Niger.

 In 2008 five of them returned to Niger to revisit the country, see old friends, and witness how their work has improved the lives of Nigeriens.
 And create a documentary of their experiences.

-The 75-minute documentary also explores the culture shock of re-entry into the U.S. in the turmoil of 1968 and how our experience in Africa influenced their future work.
+The 75-minute documentary also explores the culture shock of re-entry into the U.S. in the turmoil of 1968 and how their experience in Africa influenced their future work.